maciortea/AlgorithmicSolvedProblems/README.md

 # AlgorithmicSolvedProblems
-This project contains a bunch of solutions to typical coding interview problems, implemented in C#.
+This project contains a bunch of solutions to typical coding interview questions, implemented in C#.